jaredbance/iNat2Anki/README.md

    ```

 # Usage
-1) Open up Terminal (MAC) or Command Prompt (WINDOWS) and navigate to folder you cloned the repo to
+1) Open up Terminal (MAC) or Command Prompt (WINDOWS) and navigate to the folder you cloned the repo to
 2) Pull latest version of the script `git pull`
 4) Load your virtual environment: